dldar-b/G10-Project/docs/README.md

 # 📚 Assignment 3 – Requirements Documentation

-This folder contains all the required deliverables for **Step 3** of Dr. Mona’s assignment.
+This folder contains all the required deliverables for Assignment 3 of Dr.Abdulbasit's assignment.

 ---